-A breath test shall be administered at the direction of an officer by a qualified person trained in the use of equipment that has been approved under the Postmortem Examiners Commission.
+A breath test shall be administered at the direction of an officer by a qualified person trained in the use of equipment that has been approved by the Department of State Police Forensic Sciences Division.
 The arresting officer may not administer the breath test (Md.
 Code CJ § 10-304(b)).